“We were so broke, that at Christmas, all we could exchange was glances.”

 If you owned one of the first shares of Facebook, that would be really neat.
 If you continued to own only one share as the funding rounds went on, that would be not so neat, as the value of that one share would continue to decrease as the denominator determining the value – the number of shares outstanding – continued to increase.
 If you’re going to be taking a significant risk in working for what is most likely to turn out to be free, then the upside to all of it better be worthwhile.
 The best way to ensure that your upside is protected is anti-dilution clauses for your equity.
 If you will own, let’s say, 10% of the company as a result of working for free for six months, then, if the company makes it big, you better own somewhere near 10% of the company five years down the road when the investment bankers are sniffing around.

-What are the cashout options for your equity if your employer reaches growth, funding, or revenue milestones?
+What are the cashout options for your equity if your work as an employer reaches growth, funding, or revenue milestones?

 One of the problems with owning a piece of a private company is that there really isn’t a market for it.
 It’s not like the stock of a commonly traded company like Apple or Microsoft, where you can sell your shares in the open market.
 Instead, on paper you might be a millionaire, but if nobody is either willing or able to stroke you a check in exchange for the equity that you won, it’s just a worthless piece of paper, a hypothetical value.